Trusted by Tens of Thousands | www.ThePearlSource.com

 Strive to achieve that artisanal feel bohemian trendsetters effortlessly pull off by ditching your expensive watch for leather bracelets, oversized scarves, wooden beads, canvas totes, studded leather belts, fedora or straw hats and the mandatory vintage sunnies.
 Alternatively, incorporate gems into your jewelry game by adding a pop of natural turquoise or single pearl necklaces on leather at choker lengths.

 There’s no question that leather pearl necklaces are the epitome of Bohemian-inspired men’s jewelry.
 The combination of the gemstone and the leather has a vintage look and feel that can add a dash of cool to a multitude of outfits.
 Necklaces not your thing?
-Leather pearl bracelets are also available.
+Leather pearl bracelets are easy to wear, and pack a style punch.

 What started as a subculture representing an eccentric, unconventional part of the population a couple hundred years ago became a mainstream culture in its own right.
 Bohemian style is definitely more than just a fading trend – and it’s more than just a fashion craze.
 It’s a veritable lifestyle, complete with a highly recognizable and equally artistic corresponding way of dressing.
 As a style where the most eclectic mixture of prints and materials meet, bohemian style is not only the representation of a wide range of cultures around the globe, but also the fusion of different iconic fashion eras.